jetpackpony/vm-setup/README.md

 The app should expose a port and list it in the labels.
 Docker network should be the same one that you've created in the begining.
-The certificate for `subdomain.yourdomain.tld` will be automatically requested.
+The certificate for `VIRTUAL_HOST` will be automatically requested.